Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction With Respect to Time

 The basic idea of ROMs is to build a low-dimensional framework where the problem at hand can be solved more efficiently than the FOM.
 To this end, assume that we have two bases, $\{\bphi_j\}_{j=1}^r$ and $\{\psi_j\}_{j=1}^r$, for the reduced velocity and pressure spaces $\mathbb U^r$ and $\mathbb Q^r$, respectively, so that

 where $\{a_{j}^{\bu}(t)\}_{j=1}^{r}$ and $\{a_{j}^{p}(t)\}_{j=1}^{r}$ are the sought time-varying coefficients \cite{noack2011reduced}.
-The bases are linear combinations of the snapshots, i.e., FOM solutions computed at properly chosen time instances, $\{\bu_i\}_{i=1}^{N_{\bu}} \subseteq \{\bu^k\}_{k=1}^{N_T}$ and $\{p_i\}_{i=1}^{N_{p}} \subseteq \{p^k\}_{k=1}^{N_T}$, where $N_{\bu}$ and $N_p$ indicate the number of snapshots for velocity and pressure, respectively.
-We utilize the EFR-FOM to generate the snapshots for both the EFR-ROM and the EFR-EFRROM strategies.
+The bases are linear combinations of the snapshots, i.e., FOM solutions computed at properly chosen time instances, $\{\bu_i\}_{i=1}^{N_{\bu}} \subseteq \{\bu^k\}_{k=1}^{N_T}$ and $\{p_i\}_{i=1}^{N_{p}} \subseteq \{p^k\}_{k=1}^{N_T}$, where $N_{\bu}$ and $N_p$ denote the number of snapshots for velocity and pressure, respectively.
+We utilize the EFR at the FOM level to generate the snapshots for both the EFR-noEFR and the EFR-EFR strategies.
 We employ the POD algorithm \cite{ballarin2015supremizer, burkardt2006pod, hesthaven2015certified} to compress the snapshot information and to build the reduced spaces.

 It is well known that, in a standard NSE setting, the POD may be combined with a \emph{supremizer stabilization} for the reduced velocity space in order to guarantee the well-posedness of the system.
 We emphasize that the main role of the supremizers is to avoid spurious reduced pressure modes.
 To tackle the convection-dominated, marginally-resolved regime, different approaches are needed.
 The supremizer stabilization proposed in \cite{rozza2007stability} relies on a supremizer operator $S: \mathbb Q^{N_h^p} \rightarrow{{\mathbb U}}^{N_h^{\bu}}$ defined as